revoxhere/duino-coin/README.md

 <h3 align="center">Installing Duino-Coin</h2><br>

-The easiest way to get started with Duino-Coin is to download [latest release](https://github.com/revoxhere/duino-coin/releases/latest) for your OS.<br>
+The easiest way to get started with Duino-Coin is to download [the latest release](https://github.com/revoxhere/duino-coin/releases/latest) for your OS.<br>
 After downloading, unzip it and launch the desired program.<br>
-No dependencies required.
+There are no dependencies required.

 <hr>

-If you want to run the programs from source, you may need to install some dependencies, here's how to do it on debian-based distros:
+If you want to run the programs from source, you may need to install some dependencies.
+Here's how to do it on debian-based distros:
 ```BASH
 sudo apt install python3 python3-pip git
 git clone https://github.com/revoxhere/duino-coin